suluke/hexagon/README.md

 The project currently only has the working title *Hexagon*.
 It is implemented in ECMAScript (ES6) on top of the webgl apis.

+## Current State of the Project
+The following lists describe what is already working and what is still on the roadmap:

+### Done
+* basic hexagonal rendering
+* perspective projection
+* some music
+* some obstacles
+* partial title screen
+* partial screen for gameplay
+* original game font

+### TODO
+* more screens
+* more levels
+* more sounds
+* more obstacles
+* highlight current slot
+* high-score tracking
+* achievements

 ## Legal
 The FontStruction “Bump IT UP” (https://fontstruct.com/fontstructions/show/155156) by Aaron Amar is licensed